-This month, we issued information notices to the card schemes that will further help us to monitor compliance with the caps in the IFR.
-As part of the information we requested, we have asked two card schemes to provide information on the gross amount of interchange fees paid by a subset of acquirers and received by a subset of issuers in the UK from 9 December 2015 to 31 December 2017.
+In June 2019, we issued these information notices to two card schemes to help us monitor compliance with the caps in the IFR.
+As part of the information we requested, we asked the card schemes to provide information on transaction values and respective interchange fees, for a subset of acquirers and issuers in the UK during the period of 1 January 2018 – 31 December 2018.

-While we do not usually publish the information notices we issue to regulated persons, in the interests of transparency, we are publishing these notices.
-This is because we are asking the card schemes to report on interchange fees received or paid by individual issuers and acquirers.
+As was the case in 2018, we have chosen to publish the information notices in the interests of transparency because we are asking the card schemes to report on data relating to individual issuers and acquirers.
 The Notices for both schemes are shown as a single version, which is redacted of identifying information.

 What do the information notices contain?